vendlou/minishell/README.md

 ```
 This program tests the fork(), waitpid() and execvp() functions.

-What the program does is, outputting a "start fork()" from the parent and a "in the fork" from the child, which is created by the fork() function.
+What the program does is, outputting "start fork()" from the parent and "in the fork" from the child, which are created by the fork() function.
 And do a `echo` command to post a "hello world" in the command from the child.

 ## Development and Testing Roadmap
 Coding by **Dehao**([Link to Issue!](https://github.com/cs100/assignment-goodluck/issues/1) ):
 -coding the class for `base_command`, `commands`, `single_commands`, `multiple_commands`.
 Designing tests by **Wendan**([Link to Issue!](https://github.com/cs100/assignment-goodluck/issues/2)):
 1. single_command_tests.sh     **tests primarily for command executions**
 2. multiple_commands_tests.sh  **tests primarily for command and connectors interaction**
 3. commented_command_tests.sh  **tests primarily for comments being respected**
 4. exit_command_tests.sh       **tests primarily for proper exit functionality**

 Testing by **Wendan**([Link to issue!](https://github.com/cs100/assignment-goodluck/issues/3)).